dappradar/defi-providers/README.md

 npm run test polygon curve 38513512 npm run test solana saber 167690535

-<sub>Some providers might not work with free RPC endpoints.
-RPC URLs can be changed in .env.dev</sub>
+Some providers might not work with free RPC endpoints.
+RPC URLs can be changed in .env.dev
 ```

 You can use [Bloomrpc](https://github.com/bloomrpc/bloomrpc) to test with the grpc endpoint.